dot-home/gitcmd-abbrev/README.md

 ### Other Commit Information Display (git shortlog)

-- `gauthors`: Show all authors and their commit counts for the commit range given (default `@`, i.e., all commits from HEAD back to the first commit).
+- `git authors`, `gauthors`: Show all authors and their commit counts for the commit range given (default `@`, i.e., all commits from HEAD back to the first commit).

 ### Ref (Branch) Information (git branch/checkout/etc.)